RobbieTall/Plannera-ab/docs/COMMERCIALISATION_WORKFLOWS.md

 Plannera — Commercialisation Layer Workflows
-Status: MVP+ planning
+Status: Approved launch contract; implementation/activation states remain item-specific
-Scope: Local Controls Unlock (DCP Deep Check) + Consultant Network / RFQ Layer Last updated: July 2026
+Scope: Free Quick Site Check + A$49 Planning Controls Pack + consultant-input loop + A$749 SEE before credits Last updated: August 2026

 Overview
-This document defines the product workflows, sequencing logic, guardrails and commercial model for Plannera's first commercialisation layer.
-It sits between the free/basic site check and the higher-value Quick Site Check / SEE Builder products.
+This document defines the product workflow, sequencing, guardrails and commercial model from first site investigation through a submission-oriented SEE or consultant handoff.
+Plannera Check is the acquisition surface inside the same application and project evidence chain, not a separate product or backend.

-Two components are defined here:
+Three commercial components are defined here:

-Local Controls Unlock — user-funded DCP preparation, surfaced as a paid upgrade per project Consultant Network / RFQ Layer — structured quote requests matched to verified consultants

-1. Local Controls Unlock (DCP Deep Check)
+Planning Controls Pack — A$49 proposal-specific cited local-controls analysis Consultant input loop — evidence-derived triage, targeted briefs/referral and returned-report intake Submission-oriented SEE — A$749 before credits, with one eligible same-scope A$49 pack credit

-Roadmap status
+1. Planning Controls Pack and Just-in-Time LGA Preparation Roadmap status
-MVP+ commercialisation feature.
-High priority after Byron Bay and Kempsey baseline flows are stable.
+The exact-scope A$49 Stripe implementation and protected sandbox lifecycle are complete; Production activation remains a separate operator decision.
+Whole-LGA Byron/Kempsey certification remains open.
 Purpose
-Turn deeper local planning intelligence into an early paid product while avoiding the cost of fully preparing every NSW LGA upfront.
-Coverage expands based on real user demand rather than speculative ingestion.
+Sell proposal-specific local planning intelligence while allowing council coverage to expand from demonstrated demand rather than speculative statewide ingestion.
 User-facing framing
 Do not describe this to users as "DCP live ingest" or a "compute fee".
 The user-facing value proposition is:

-Plannera prepares more complete, cited local planning guidance for your project — including relevant DCP controls such as setbacks, parking, landscaping, access, built form, character controls and private open space where available.
+Plannera prepares a proposal-specific, cited Planning Controls Pack for your project, including applicable DCP controls such as setbacks, parking, landscaping, access, built form, character controls and private open space where the source supports them, plus explicit unresolved topics and next actions.

 User flow